manalynx/100-days-of-code/log.md

 1- Resumed working on building balance sheet.\
 2- Done with building balance sheet at CFF.

+**Thoughts**:\
-**Thoughts** Today's progress was all about pseudo selectors.I still couldn't understand them clearly .It needs more search and concentrating for better understanding.\
+Today's progress was all about pseudo selectors.I still couldn't understand them clearly .It needs more search and concentrating for better understanding.\
 some of what I learned : \
 1- More about tables and caption.\
 2- More about sr-only.\